Application & Deadlines for Fall 2024 & Spring 2025

 I don’t have all of my data yet.
 How can I do this part of the thesis so early?

-Some students will have collected all of their data by this date and are ready to start compiling the “story” of their research project.
-Other students will have some or no data at this deadline.
-If you don’t have all your data, that is okay!
+You should have collected most of your data by this date so you ready to start compiling the “story” of your research project.
+If you don’t have all your data finalized, that is okay!
 You can still complete this part of the process by visualizing the data you have.
-For example, if your project is going to involve several Western Blots, then you can draw a cartoon of what potential data might look like, including the controls you are using in the experiment.
-If your project is more numerical based and you don’t have those numbers yet, you can demonstrate how you would present the data in either a table or a graph.
+For example, if your project is going to involve several Western Blots, then you can draw a cartoon of what potential final data might look like, including the controls you are using in the experiment.
+If your project is more numerical based and you don’t have all those numbers yet, you can demonstrate how you would present the data in either a table or a graph.

 Why am I being asked for the figures and tables before completing an introduction?